FIBA Intercontinental Cup

-The FIBA Intercontinental Cup, also commonly referred to as the FIBA World Cup for Champion Clubs, or the FIBA Club World Cup, is a professional basketball clubs competition that is endorsed by FIBA and the NBA.
+The FIBA Intercontinental Cup, previously known as the FIBA World Cup for Champion Clubs and the FIBA Club World Cup, is an annual international men's basketball competition organised by FIBA, the sport's global governing body.
+The competition features the club champions of the five FIBA continental confederations, as well as one representative from the NBA G League.

 Historically, its purpose has been to gather the premier basketball clubs from each of the world's geographical zones, and to officially decide the best basketball club of the world, which is officially crowned as the world club champion.
 The World Cup for Clubs has been contended mainly by the champions of the continents and/or world geographical regions that are of the highest basketball levels.

-The league champions of the National Basketball Association (NBA), which is widely considered the most prestigious basketball league in the world, currently decline participation.
-The North American spot is instead allocated to the champions of the NBA's developmental league, the G League.
-The league champions of the EuroLeague, which is considered Europe's most prestigious club competition, are not currently permitted to participate in the competition due to the league's dispute with FIBA.
-In place of the EuroLeague champions, FIBA Europe instead sends the champions of their main club competition, the Basketball Champions League (BCL).
+Instead of the National Basketball Association (NBA) champions, which is widely considered the most prestigious basketball league in the world, the North American spot is usually allocated to the champions of the NBA's developmental league, the G League.
+In place of the EuroLeague, which has long been considered Europe's most prestigious club competition, FIBA Europe sends the champions of their main club competition, the Basketball Champions League (BCL).

-The champions of the Basketball Africa League (since 2022) and the FIBA Asia Champions Cup (since 2023) also receive a place in the tournament.
-FIBA has in the past announced plans to expand the tournament to possibly include the champion teams from the Australian National Basketball League (NBL), and possibly the NBA, at some point in the future.
+The champions of the Basketball Champions League Americas (BCLA), Basketball Africa League (BAL), Basketball Champions League Asia (BCL Asia) and National Basketball League (NBL) also receive a place in the tournament.